Soft Data and Common Wares

 — THE RESIDENCIES —

 The residency is hosted in an academic setting (at University of Washington, Seattle, USA) so there is a possibility to work with students in art and design.
 The last week will involve public sharing of the project (including a talk).
-We also plan to exhibit the work (e.g. in a gallery setting or installation) beyond the timeframe of the exhibition.
+There will be opportunities to exhibit the work on campus (i.e. at the DXARTS gallery, the UW Bio Greenhouse, or the UW Planetarium).

 What we offer: